Pages Navigation Menu

 If you know me, you’d probably have added me on Facebook and likely would have seen the x-ray scans of my leg/foot/ankle.
 Ever since I came to Taiwan, I have exercised a lot and I mean a lot.
 I was on a strict diet and my goal was to lose 16kg.
 I achieved that goal in 3 months of planning it.
 I exercised everyday for an hour, doing cardiovascular exercises to lose the weight that I had gained from eating too much in England.
 I lost the weight I wanted to lose and to be honest I looked good so I was satisfied with what I had achieved.
-I fell in-love with this Korean chick and I stopped exercising, as I felt so happy for the first time in my life.
-I felt free, loved and wanted by someone.

 As I was walking into the hospital as my mother had dropped me off by car, and I was feeling the same pains in my foot just walking normally.
 I felt there must have been something wrong, I could feel it and sense it.

 So the doctor looked at my foot and he quietly dismissed any idea of getting an x-ray done.
 He stated all I had was a common among athletes called Achilles tendon; however I didn’t believe this to be the case.
 I insisted on an x-ray saying to him that I had not seen a doctor in while about my broken leg.
-He refused twice saying he could assure me that all I had was Achilles tendon. — But, I think he just wanted to go home after a long day at work.
+He refused twice saying he could assure me that all I had was Achilles tendon.
+But, I think he just wanted to go home after a long day at work.
 I saw him at nearly closing time, even though I missed one hour of work.

-I got the x-ray done in the end and this dear doctor informed me that I had early stages of arthritis.
-I was shocked, speechless and horrified.
-I wanted to ask, what the next step was, however as I could not speak, my mother said what I would have said for me.
 I felt horrid, dismayed and extremely unhappy.
 The doctor said there is nothing that he could do.
-He recommended me to fly back to England or to go to Switzerland as apparently they have a fair few more experienced doctors who specialize on this particular issue of mine.
+He recommended me to fly back to England or to go to Switzerland as apparently they have a fair few more experienced doctors who specialise on this particular issue of mine.
 He said something about bone corrective surgery.

 You can see more of my x-ray pictures at my new photography site: